 Here’s what is happening in and affecting South Africa:

-- South Africa’s rand firmed on Monday, in line with other emerging market currencies, which have slowly restored gains after recent sharp losses.
-On Tuesday the rand was trading at R14.64 to the dollar, R18.74 to the pound and R16.66 to the euro.
+- South Africa’s rand weakened on Tuesday in line with some other emerging market currencies as a dollar rally, trade tensions and US Federal Reserve comments on global growth dimmed investor appetite for riskier assets.
+On Wednesday the rand was at R14.08 to the dollar, R18.01 to the pound and R16.02 to the euro.